 We are a rapidly growing lifestyle brand of men's and women's casual wear, workwear and accessories sold exclusively through our own direct and retail channels.
-The direct segment, consisting of our website and catalogs, offers products nationwide and represented 87.6% of our fiscal 2015 consolidated net sales.
-In 2010, we added retail to our omnichannel platform with the opening of our first store.
-Since then, we expanded our retail presence, and as of January 31, 2016, we operated seven retail stores and two outlet stores.
-Net sales for our retail segment represented 12.4% of our fiscal 2015 consolidated net sales.
+The direct segment, consisting of our website and catalogs, offers products nationwide and represented 82.3% of our fiscal 2016 consolidated net sales.
+In 2010, we added retail to our omni-channel platform with the opening of our first store.
+Since then, we have expanded our retail presence, and as of January 29, 2017, we operated 14 retail stores and two outlet stores.
+Net sales for our retail segment represented 17.7% of our fiscal 2016 consolidated net sales.

-We offer a comprehensive line of innovative, durable and functional products, such as our Longtail T[®] shirts, Buck NakedTM underwear, and Fire Hose[®] work pants, which reflect our position as the Modern, Self-Reliant American Lifestyle brand.
+We offer a comprehensive line of innovative, durable and functional product, such as our Longtail $T^{\$}$ shirts, Buck Naked TM underwear, and Fire Hose $^{\$}$ work pants, which reflect our position as the Modern, Self-Reliant American Lifestyle brand.
 Our brand has a heritage in workwear that transcends tradesmen and appeals to a broad demographic for everyday and on-the-job use.